DFE-Digital/support-for-early-career-teachers-static/content/ucl/year-1-engaging-pupils-in-learning/autumn-week-4-mentor-materials.md

      - What will your mentee teach in the intervals between any spaces they decide to introduce between practice?
      - How would your mentee know that their pupils have secured their learning?

-   c) As part of the discussion, share and reflect on examples from your own or another teacher’s planning and activity.
+   c) As part of the discussion, share and reflect on examples from your own or another teacher's planning and activity.
 Explain to your mentee the key decisions you made about sequencing teaching over a number of lessons, and the most important factors influencing these decisions.
 For example, if you are teaching practical or physical skills, you might talk about how you get your pupils to learn, remember and practise these skills over time.
 By modelling your reasoning process, you are helping your mentee to shape their own thought processes around planning.
 3. Reflection
    Ask your mentee to reflect on their learning in this session and how they will apply this to their practice going forward.
-Encourage them to consolidate this learning into a series of prompts or ‘key learning points’ which they can use to help improve their lesson planning and teaching as they continue to develop.
+Encourage them to consolidate this learning into a series of prompts or 'key learning points' which they can use to help improve their lesson planning and teaching as they continue to develop.

 Next Steps 5 mins

-Agree with your mentee how they will now put their learning from this week’s session(s) into practice in their teaching.
+Agree with your mentee how they will now put their learning from this week's session(s) into practice in their teaching.
 Help your mentee to clarify:

 1. the action(s) they will take and how these action(s) are expected to contribute to improving their workload and wellbeing
-2. what success will ‘look like’ in relation to these action(s)
+2. what success will 'look like' in relation to these action(s)
 3. how they will evaluate their success in taking these action(s)

-Note the date of your next mentor meeting, when you will check on your mentee’s progress.
+Note the date of your next mentor meeting, when you will check on your mentee's progress.